England | Scotland | Wales | Northern Ireland | Ireland

 Gairloch: 01445 712229

-After 18.00, before 08.00 and at weekends the phone will be transferred to NHS 24 who can offer advice and nurse based triage before passing the patient on to the local clinician, if required.
+After 18.00, before 08.00 and at weekends dial 111 to speak to NHS 24 who can offer advice and nurse based triage before passing the patient on to the local clinician, if required.

 Phone 111 (free to call from any UK telephone)